Skip to content

 4. Query flows with query to find interesting requests

-6. Analyze results with query to inspect responses
+6. Analyze results with query to inspect responses (clients perform diff over query results -- there is no longer a compare action)

 7. Export findings with manage for reporting